Cal Frye is a member of the Unitarian Universalist Church of Kent, Ohio.

 - Other topics available with sufficient notice...

-Availability: Anytime, within 200 miles of Oberlin, OH.
+Availability: Anytime, in-person typically within 200 miles of Oberlin, OH.
 Would prefer home hospitality on Saturday evening if distance from Oberlin is greater than 70 miles.
-Not available weekends of Summer Institute
+Not available weekends of Summer Institute.
+Virtual services are not limited to location, distance, or time of day.
+I live in the Eastern Time Zone, which makes for flexible arrangements for those farther west.

 Fee arrangements: Standard fee, please contact to make arrangements.